alexed1/LightningFlowComponents/README.md

-This folder contains two separate sfdx projects.
+This folder contains a collection of Lightning Components that can be used to enhance Lightning Flow from Salesforce.

 # Lightning Flow Screen Components